henry-anderson/PingAPI/usage/listener.md

 }
 ```

-Now that we have created the PingListener we need to actually register it.
-You can do so by invoking the static method 'PingAPI.registerListener(PingListener).'
+Now that we have created the listener we need to actually register it.
+You can do so by invoking the static method "PingAPI.registerListener(PingListener)."
 Here is an example using an anonymous inner class.

 ```java
 public class MyPlugin extends JavaPlugin {